vimal1234/angular2-node-mysql-crud/README.md

 # angular2-node-mysql-crud
-Angular 2 CRUD using Node js adn Mysql
+Angular 2 CRUD using Node js and Mysql

 # Steps to create angular 2 project with node js and mysql